Winchester, Virginia, in the American Civil War: Secession deliberations

-Neither Winchester nor the Commonwealth of Virginia were particularly fond of secession from the Union.
+Neither Winchester nor the Commonwealth of Virginia was particularly fond of secession from the Union.
 Virginia was not a cotton state, and the Valley's economy and culture centered around small family-owned farms producing wheat and cattle.
 However pro-Union sentiment was often conditional.
 Historian William A. Link writes:

-At the same time, the resolutions renounced secession, promised "unfaltering attachment" to the Union, proposed boycotting imports from some Northern states, and called for, if necessary, a national convention to resolve the sectional issues.
+At the same time, the resolutions renounced secession, promised "unfaltering attachment" to the Union; proposed boycotting imports from some Northern states; and called for, if necessary, a national convention to resolve the sectional issues.

 In January 1861, Virginia's Governor John Letcher and the State Assembly called for and sponsored the Peace Conference of 1861, which ended up failing in its purpose to get the U.S. Congress to review an agreed upon compromise.
 Virginia ran an election on February 4, 1861, to elect delegates to a special state convention to deliberate on the question of secession.
-Of four candidates (two pro-union and two pro-secession), Winchester and Frederick County elected two pro-union delegates:
+Of the four candidates (two pro-union and two pro-secession), Winchester and Frederick County elected two pro-union delegates: